-Students must complete an emergency short-term loan application form, which is available both online and from the Student Hub (RM050).
+Students must complete an emergency short-term loan application form, which is available to download and from the Student Hub (RM050).

-You must then see a student funding advisor with your completed form and evidence.
+You must then see a student funding adviser with your completed form and evidence.
 They will discuss with you your financial situation and what attempts you have made to resolve it.
 Then they will assess your situation and decide if a loan is appropriate.

 What do I need to bring?